AusMicrobiome/amplicon/docs/fungal_ITS_amplicon_workflow.md

 -   UNITEv* SH (Picard et al., 2018)

-**Database version options used for taxonomic assignments are provided the AM data portal (https://data.bioplatforms.com/bpa/otu/) taxonomy selection pulldown.
+**Database version options used for taxonomic assignments are provided in the AM data portal (https://data.bioplatforms.com/bpa/otu/) taxonomy selection pulldown.
 Information on the version used can also be found in the `info.txt` file contained in AM data portal download packets.*

 Classifiers are used with the following arguments: